dubiousconst282/DistIL/README.md

   </tr>
 </table>

-SSA renaming is constrained for variables crossing protected regions, as exception control flow is implicit and phi instructions can only merge values at block boundaries.
+SSA renaming is constrained for variables crossing protected regions, because exception control flow is implicit and phi instructions can only merge values at block boundaries.
 Information about individual regions is not keept in the CFG, but provided by a dedicated analysis (ProtectedRegionAnalysis), which identifies them using a recursive DFS and exposes the result as trees.

 # Related projects